Salamanda Tandem: how the name arrived

 Bonnington Gallery 1990: our company of 50/50 blind, visually impaired and sighted people

 In 1988 a few months before the idea of salamanda tandem came about we arrived at Mount St Helens; located in Washington in the Pacific Northwest region of America.
 8 years earlier this volcanic mountain had erupted, transforming millions of acres of beautiful forest into a virtual desert.
 Charred trunks ran on for as far as the eye could see; like the kind of black stubble on an unshaven chin.
 The place was deathly quiet.
 We’d been camping wild for 2 months or so along the west coast and I’d become used to hearing birds and insects all around.
 Nothing here, but the sound of ones own breath, and a few tourists scattered in the car park.
-I’d arrived with a fare amount of noise going on in my head; a narrow escape from drowning in the deep waters at Big Sur, an unhappy travel companion and exhausted from 4 years of full time music making in a special school for children on the autistic spectrum.
+I’d arrived with a fare amount of noise going on in my head; a narrow escape from drowning in the deep waters at Big Sur, an unhappy travel companion and exhausted from 4 years of full time work as a musical interaction therapist in a special school for children on the autistic spectrum.
 I felt a desire to put things right and a fear of being alone in this burnt and hostile landscape.
 Thus, wandering off the path into the wilderness it was a relief when we came across a pond and a small amount of greenery.
 At first the water looked still and then a movement flickered in the shallow waters below.
 A sign nearby suggested we took care – salamander’s were breading -these newt like creatures were the first living things visible in the place after all forms of life had been destroyed following the volcanic eruption.

 The salamander has a remarkable ability; it is capable of regenerating the loss of parts of its body through a process that involves simplifying the cells at the amputation site in order to re grow.
 This process is called de-differentiation – a process by which re-growth can happen, like seen in a worm when a spade accidentally cuts through it when we dig our soil.